- by Kylie

 I recommend hiring a professional wallpaper installer - it's quite an art form to get it right.
 The glue is important - commercially available, high quality glue makes a huge difference.
 Using a professional installer will get you the most professional outcome, and it's worth every penny.

 With 'Paste the Paper' method, the paste is applied to the back of the wallpaper before hanging.
-It requires a big flat surface to apply the paste to the wallpaper.
+It requires a big flat table or surface to apply the paste to the wallpaper.
 Many wallpaper hangers will use this technique instead of paste-the-wall, and when I asked them why... they claim to get an even coating and better adhesion to the wall.

-Perfect for the DIY'ers among us!
+This is the perfect solution for the DIY'ers among us!

-And no need to steam for removal.
 This wallpaper is perfect for easy installation and will transform your room in an instant.

 The downside?
 Peel and stick wallpapers don't adhere to everything.
 In fact, they don't apply well to walls with some paints (especially 'Wash and Wear' paints that are popular here in Australia), because these paints can have surfactants in them that will prevent the wallpaper sticking to the paint.
 So steer clear of using peel and stick wallpapers over any painted walls that may have teflon in them.